rackerlabs/support-how-to/content/how-to/cloud-networks/set-up-apache2-web-server-on-two-instances-with-shared-ip/index.md

          }
       }

-3. Boot the slave server in same publicIPZoneId as the master server by using a scheduler hint.
+3. Boot the replica server in same publicIPZoneId as the primary server by using a scheduler hint.
 Save the server ID for future reference.

    *Request:*